devops329/devops/instruction/dependencyInjection/dependencyInjection.md

 ctx.printer.print('Hello, World!');
 ```

-If you want to use your code in testing then you just allocate a different context and nothing in the underlying application implementation need to change.
+If you want to use your code in testing then you just allocate a different context and nothing in the underlying application implementation needs to change.

 ```js
 class TestContext {